Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-In this work, we discuss limitations in the evaluation and design of existing instance-discrimination GCL frameworks, and introduce new improved practices, including the design of context-aware augmentations.
-First, through our analysis, we show domain-agnostic graph augmentations do not preserve task-relevant information and lead to weakly discriminative representations.
-Next, we demonstrate that benchmark graph classification datasets are not appropriate for evaluating GCL frameworks as (i) random baselines perform non-trivially against models trained through unsupervised learning, (ii) limited batch sizes leads to unreliable mutual information estimates in negative sample frameworks, and (iii) training on binary classification datasets leads to class collisions in negative-sample frameworks.
-We also show that the strong inductive bias of random models mitigates framework inefficiencies.
-While we acknowledge the community is moving toward larger and more extensive benchmarks~\cite{Dwivedi20_BenchmarkingGNNs}, we emphasize that it is fundamentally \textit{incorrect} to continue evaluating GCL on legacy graph classification benchmarks for the aforementioned reasons.
-Furthermore, on two case studies with practically complex tasks, we show how to use domain knowledge to design information-preserving, context-aware augmentations and achieve significant improvements over training with domain-agnostic graph augmentations.
-In summary, GCL is an exciting new direction, especially for web applications where unlabeled datasets can be readily scraped, and our work can inform the evaluation of new methods as well as help practitioners design context-aware augmentations. \begin{acks} This work is supported by NSF Grant No. IIS1845491, Army Young Investigator Award No. W9-11NF1810397, and Adobe, Amazon, Facebook, and Google faculty awards.
-We thank Jay Thiagarajan and Mark Heimann for helpful discussions on the project. \end{acks}
+In this work, we discuss limitations in the evaluation and design of existing instance-discrimination GCL frameworks, and introduce new improved practices.
+In two case studies, we show the benefits of adhering to these practices, particularly the benefits using task-aware augmentations.
+First, through our analysis, we show that domain-agnostic graph augmentations do not preserve task-relevant information and lead to weakly discriminative representations.
+We then demonstrate that benchmark graph classification datasets are not appropriate for evaluating GCL frameworks by contextualizing recent theoretical work in VCL.
+Indeed, we show that the strong inductive bias of randomly initialized, untrained GNNs obfuscates GCL framework inefficiencies.
+While we acknowledge the community is moving toward larger and more extensive benchmarks~\cite{Dwivedi20_BenchmarkingGNNs}, we emphasize that it is fundamentally incorrect to continue evaluating GCL on legacy graph classification benchmarks.
+Furthermore, on two case studies with practically complex tasks, we show how to use domain knowledge to perform information-preserving, task-aware augmentation and achieve significant improvements over training with domain-agnostic graph augmentations.
+In summary, GCL is an exciting new direction in unsupervised graph representation learning and our work can inform the evaluation of new methods as well as help practitioners design task-aware augmentations.